 What does your perfect day look like?

-Waking up in the mountains, coffee on the porch with my wife and dog, a long bike ride or run in the woods, and then playing cribbage and drinking wine into the night.
-Either that, or the opening scene to The Last of the Mohicans.
+Waking up in the mountains, coffee on the porch with my wife and dogs, a long bike ride or run in the woods, and then playing cribbage late into the night.

 If you have any additional questions for Travis or you just want to say hello, send him a tweet @travcaldwell!